 Fleet vehicles probably aren't as bad as rentals, but they still often have a lot of wear and go through more drivers than your typical used car.
 While an employee may be more likely to take care of a company's vehicle to avoid being charged for damages, a disgruntled employee might also push it to the limits.

 Lease vehicles should also get a more thorough inspection, but probably aren't as bad as rental and fleet vehicles.
 These vehicles are typically driven by one person, who wants to keep it in good shape for when the time to return it comes along.
 But this person may also not be worried about the long-term reliability of the car.

 Looking at the Odometer

-Don't forget to check the odometer!
-Don't be afraid to put your head up to the thing to get a really close look.
-Sometimes the paperwork shows a much lower number in order to charge you more for 'better' car, so you'll definitely want to verify the number.
+Don't forget to check the odometer, even putting your head up to the thing to get a really close look.
+Sometimes the paperwork shows a much lower number in order to charge you more for 'better' car, so you'll definitely want to verify.
 But you also want to look for some of these warning signs:

 - Are all the numbers aligned on non-digital odometers?
 Anyone who has ever driven a car with on old-fashioned odometer knows the numbers to the right aren't lined up, but the numbers to the left should be aligned.
 A vehicle reading "051734" that has the "0" out of place may have been rolled back from "151734."